This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

-If you’ve got a rhubarb patch that’s in high production here’s one more recipe to add to your recipe arsenal, Rhubarb Cookies!
+If you’ve got a rhubarb patch that’s in high production, here’s one more recipe to add to your recipe arsenal, Rhubarb Cookies!
 Everyone is so surprised to find out these cookies are filled with sour rhubarb.
-In these cookies, the rhubarb is gently tart and oh so tantalizing.
+In these cookies, the rhubarb is gently tart and oh-so tantalizing.

 These large soft cookies are studded with thinly chopped rhubarb and topped with a quick and easy-to-make streusel.
 They’re baked to perfection and bursting with little refreshing bites of rhubarb.
-At this point, your rhubarb cookies are done but you can take them one step further and drizzle them with a sweet cream icing.
+At this point, your rhubarb cookies are done but you can take them one step further and drizzle them with sweet cream icing.

 These cookies can be iced or you can leave the icing off.
 They’re equally delicious either way.
 The icing isn’t important, it looks pretty and tastes great but the cookies are fine as is without icing.

-Are Rhubarb Cookies Sour?
+Are these Sour?

 NO!
 They have bursting bites of rhubarb IN them but the cookies are not sour.
 The sweetness of the cookies definitely carries over to the rhubarb.
 SO you have a sweet cookie with a tangy bite every now and then.

 What Kind of Rhubarb Should I use in cookies?

 For these cookies, I used the SMALLEST freshest stalks of rhubarb I could find.
 It took 4 of these small stalks to make just 1/2 cup of chopped rhubarb.

 If you only have big stalks that’s ok!
 You can just peel them to get the long fibers off the rhubarb.
 Then just finely chop it.